-Rose water cannot be made from any roses but there is a certain variety which is like a shrub and produces lots of small roses which are very aromatic.
+Rose water cannot be made from any roses but there is a certain variety called Rosa Damascena (rose of Damascus) which is like a shrub and produces lots of small roses which are very aromatic.
 We used to have some of these roses in our garden and a few citrus trees in our back yard.

-My mother had a still, where the petals of roses or blossoms were boiled with water.
+My mother had a still (not the one in the picture, which is a still for making zivania), where the petals of Damascus roses or citrus blossoms were boiled with water.
 The steam coming out from the still would then condense and flow through the tube where she would collect the rose or blossom water.
 The house would smell heavenly.

 During that period when there were plenty of roses or bitter orange blossoms she would also make the petals into the most fragrant spoon sweet, which also smelled and tasted heavenly.
-A lot of Cypriot desserts have rose water or blossom water in them or served with them.
-One of these desserts which is served with rose water, is called mahalebi.
+Most of the traditional Cypriot desserts have rose water or blossom water in them or served with them.

-Believe it or not, this dessert is a street food.
+Believe it or not, Mahalebi a street food.
 Street vendors with carts used to sell it in Cyprus .
 They made it with cornstarch and water.
 Nothing else.
 They would then put it in empty condensed milk tins (which were half filled) and cooled it on ice blocks.
-When the customer would come to buy some, they would flip it in a plate and would either wet it with some rose water and sprinkle as much sugar as the customer wanted on or just pour triantafyllo, meaning rose cordial, on top.
+When the customer would come to buy some, they would flip it in a plate and would either wet it with some rose water and sprinkle as much sugar as the customer wanted on or just pour triantafyllo, on top.
 Triantafyllo is a syrup made from rose petals and has a rich alizarine colour and of course the aroma of rose is also very strong.

-At home my mother would often prepare mahalebi with milk instead of water and only during the days of fasting she would make it with water.
+At home my mother would often prepare mahalebi with milk (mahalebi tou galatou) instead of water and only during the days of fasting she would make it with water.
 A few days ago, I had a lot of milk in the refrigerator and since it was about to expire I decided to make Mahalebi, which is one of the easiest and nicest desserts to make.
-You don’t need a recipe to make this dessert, just enough corn flour (starch) to set the cream.

 I used to think that this recipe is Cypriot but in the ’80s after the war in Lebanon, many Lebanese came to live in Cyprus and we learned that they made it as well and it is called muhallabiyeh.
 That really did make sense as the word itself sounds like Arabic.
 Since then we learned to make their version of mahalebi, as well.
 I will prepare and post that recipe another day.

-The Lebanese usually serve it with pistacchios from where I got the idea but they do not caramelize them, as I did.
+The Lebanese usually serve it with pistachios from where I got the idea but they do not caramelize them, as I did.